 Top Tips For Flying Alone With Baby

-3) A baby carrier is ESSENTIAL when travelling on your own with a baby, and enabled me to navigate steps and buses whilst in transit in Jo’burg as well as my hand-luggage and baby bag.
-Fellow passengers do help you too!
+- A baby carrier is ESSENTIAL when travelling on your own with a baby, and enabled me to navigate steps and buses whilst in transit in Jo’burg as well as my hand-luggage and baby bag.
+Fellow passengers do help you too.

-6) Consider using a back pack for your hand luggage, and if flying with slightly older children who are in their own seat, a back pack is also easy to squash under the seat.
+- Consider using a back pack for your hand luggage, and if flying with slightly older children who are in their own seat, a back pack is also easy to squash under the seat.
 Plus it is one less thing for you to carry when flying solo or as a single parent.

-I hope these tips help.
+I hope these tips help?
 Flying alone with a baby was much better than I thought it would be, but I was pretty terrified at the initial thought!
 If you need some more help, this detailed bumper guide of all my best tips and resources on flying with a baby will help too.